pointOfive/Home/Analysis/Projects/TF_K_P/README.md

 On the way I had a chance to revisit and reconsider some foundational statistical topics:
 - Change of Variables, or [Bijectors](https://www.tensorflow.org/probability/api_docs/python/tfp/bijectors/Bijector),
-  which form the basis of Normalizing Flows Generative Modeling
+  which form the basis of Normalizing Flows Generative Modeling, and
-- Gaussian Processes as [priors](https://slideslive.com/38922672/invited-talk-functional-variational-bayesian-neural-networks?ref=account-folder-43024-folders) for DNNs and as [DNNs](https://twitter.com/EmtiyazKhan/status/1260842226822680576) themselves
+- Gaussian Processes as [priors](https://slideslive.com/38922672/invited-talk-functional-variational-bayesian-neural-networks?ref=account-folder-43024-folders) for DNNs and as [DNNs](https://twitter.com/EmtiyazKhan/status/1260842226822680576) themselves.

 A few things I would like to spend some time on but haven't yet gotten to are